glideroggan/dream/readme.md

 - ✔️maybe we can show different insights on the accounts, depending on the type of account, these insights needs to respond to the size limits

 # account info
+- make account details show more information about the account specific account for that type
+  - credit card account could show the image of the card
+  - savings account could show the interest rate
+  - pension account could show the projected pension
+  - loan account could show the interest rate
+  - mortgage account could show next payment
+    - how much is interest, how much is amortization
+  - investment account could show the risk level
 - account info workflow, needs an empty/default state when no account is selected
 - rename function of the account, in account details